 Home Equity Loans

-First IB also offers competitive rates on home equity loans with terms of 5, 10, and 15-year fixed-rate terms.
+First Internet Bank also offers competitive rates on home equity loans with terms of 5, 10, and 15-year fixed-rate terms.
 They come with extended repayment options and low monthly payments.

 Fees and Rates